 Runway 04/22: From early midday till sunset.

-Apron: Depending on the angle of parked aircrafts the best times for spotting onto the apron can change, but it’s mostly better in the afternoon.
+Apron: Depending on the angle of parked aircraft the best times for spotting onto the apron can change, but it’s mostly better in the afternoon.

 Everything you need is inside the city as food or restrooms.